GOATNetwork/bitvm2-node/circuits/README.md

 All the initial publishers are hardcoded.
 In the `ssp-ci.sh`, we simutate 2-round publisher rotations.
 `GOAT_BLOCK_NUMBER` is the GOAT's current block number, which is used as the key to fetch sequencer set commitment.

-If it's the first time to publish, we need to deploy [SequencerSetPublisher contract](https://github.com/GOATNetwork/bitvm2-L2-contracts/tree/main/script#deploy).
+Note that we should deploy [SequencerSetPublisher contract](https://github.com/GOATNetwork/bitvm2-L2-contracts/tree/main/script#deploy) before publishing the sequencer set.

-Make sure you use the correct contract address in below envs.
+Then setup the correct contract address in your `.env`.

 ```
 GOAT_SEQUENCER_SET_PUBLISHER_CONTRACT_ADDRESS=0x...
 ENV_GOAT_SEQUENCER_SET_MULTI_SIG_VERIFIER_ADDRESS=0x...
 ```

-It will generate `commit_info.json`, the format is as below.
+After publishing, a `commit_info.json` of format as below will be generated.

 ```
 [